golden-vcr/tapes/README.md

 If successful, you should be able to run `curl http://localhost:5000/` and get a JSON array containing tape data fetched from the local database.

+## Auth dependency

+Note that in order to call endpoints that require authorization, you'll need to be running the [auth](https://github.com/golden-vcr/auth) API locally as well.
+By default, **tapes** is configured to reach the auth server via its default URL of `http://localhost:5002`, so it's sufficient to simply `go run cmd/server/main.go` from both repos.

+In production, **tapes** and **auth** currently run alongside each other on a single DigitalOcean droplet, with auth listening on 5002, so no further configuration is necessary.
+If we scale up beyond a single host, then showtime should be configured with an appropriate `AUTH_URL` value to hit the production auth server.